felipevalenciaclavijo/USD-MXN-1Feb2019to1Feb2023/USD-MXN-1Feb2019to1Feb2023.md

 ## Conclusions

-We can see the evolution of the USD/MXN for the last 5 years and we notice a huge increase in ealry 2020, perfectly aligning with Covid-19 outbreak.
+We can see the evolution of the USD/MXN for the last 5 years and we notice a huge increase in early 2020, perfectly aligning with Covid-19 outbreak.